Republic New York: History

+2021: HSBC, which acquired Republic Bank in 1999, intends to exit the retail banking business.
+Former Republic Bank branches have been sold to Citizens Financial Group.

 Safra Republic Holdings

 Thousand year bonds

 Safra Republic Holdings issued $250 million of 1,000 year bonds in 1997, at a time when there were "a number of 100-year bond issues by corporations."

 Safra's banking interests catered to clients looking for tax havens in Switzerland, Luxembourg and Monaco.